-We've been exploring transportation data, governmental corruption and campaign finance activity in politics.
+We've been exploring criminal justice data, transportation data, governmental corruption and campaign finance activity in politics.
 But it's just the beginning.

 We're teaching classes in the Stanford Journalism Program focused on public affairs, computational methods, investigative reporting and immersive storytelling.

 Students across Stanford can enroll in data-focused journalism classes that explore storytelling with data, investigative reporting and technical tools to gather, analyze and present data for news audiences.